Reginald Brading: Early life

-Aerial service
+Career

 Brading joined the Royal Naval Air Service on 12 June 1917, just a month past his eighteenth birthday.
 He trained in an operational squadron, 12 Naval, before being posted to 1 Naval in April 1918 as a Sopwith Camel pilot.
 On 2 May, he scored his first aerial victory when a squadron patrol caught a luckless German reconnaissance plane north of Albert and Brading, Samuel Kinkead, Hazel Wallace, and four other pilots sent it down out of control for a win apiece.
 On the 15th, Brading gained a second victory in similar fashion, teaming with Kinkead, Wallace, Charles Dawson Booker, Robert McLaughlin, Maxwell Findlay, James Henry Forman, and two other pilots to destroy an Albatros D.V to add to all their scores.
 Brading also received a second victory that day, for his solo win in driving a second Albatros D.V down out of control.
 His fourth triumph came on 9 June, when he drove a DFW reconnaissance plane down out of control.
 On 28 June, he became an ace by driving down another Albatros D.V.
 From there on, Brading's wins were always over the best German fighter planes, Fokker D.VIIs and a Pfalz D.XII.
 The only curiosity among them was the last pilot downed plummeted to his death in one of the pioneering uses of a parachute; that was on 16 September 1918.

 A summary of his victories shows Brading was credited with five enemy airplanes destroyed, including that first shared one; eight driven down out of control, including the shared second win.